How to Create a Purchase Order in QuickBooks 2014

-(Optional) Provide a different Ship To address in the Ship To drop-down list in upper right corner of purchase order.
+(Optional) Choose a different Ship To address from the Ship To drop-down list in the top-right corner.

-The Create Purchase Orders window’s Main, Formatting and Report tabs supply some standard and familiar buttons and boxes: Previous, Next, Print, Find, Spelling, History, and Template.
+The Create Purchase Orders window’s Main, Formatting, and Reports tabs supply some standard and, I hope, familiar buttons and boxes: Previous, Next, New, and so on.

 Confirm the purchase order date.

-Initially, QuickBooks puts the current system date into the Date box.
+Initially, QuickBooks puts the current system date in the Date box.
 You should, however, confirm that the date that QuickBooks enters as the purchase order date is correct.
 This is the contract date.
-Often, the date sets contractual terms — such as the number of days within which the item is to be shipped.
+Often, the date sets contractual terms, such as the number of days within which the item is to be shipped.